JulienDeBerlin/p7-librairyManagement-webapp-and-batch/README.md

 A runnable jar will be created in the target folder of the module "p7-batch".

 3/ in the same target folder, in the subfolder classes, you will find 2 properties files:
-* application.properties where you can set up among other things the 3 reminder levels
+* application.properties where you can set up among other things the 3 reminder levels or the email address used to send the reminder emails
 * messages.properties where you can set up the emails content.
 You can override all these values as you wish.